 Intercropped bananas provide leaves and stalks that can be used as mulch between the coffee trees.
 This mulch suppresses weeds, which would have been manually weeded by farmers.

-Coffee-banana intercropping can influence farm gender dynamics.
-Generally, men’s work is mainly associated with cash crops while women with food crops for household use.
+Coffee-banana intercropping can influence gender dynamics.
+Generally, men’s work is mainly associated with cash crops while women care for food crops.

-After integrating bananas into coffee fields, women were more motivated to work in the fields, as bananas can be used for household consumption.
-Intercropping therefore can improve the balance between the women’s and men’s interests in field work and ownership over the crop produced.
+After integrating bananas into coffee fields, women were more motivated to work in the fields, as bananas can be used for household consumption (Figure 1).
+Intercropping therefore can improve the balance between women’s and men’s interests in field work and ownership over the crop produced.

 Reducing coffee disease

-Farmers who cropped pure stands of coffee experienced losses of trees and production due to infestation of coffee wilt disease.
-Farmers found that intercropping coffee and banana reduced the spread of the disease, and the additional income from banana selling buffered coffee production losses due to the disease.
+Farmers coffee wilt disease.
+Farmers found that intercropping coffee and banana reduced the spread of the disease and the additional income from banana buffered the financial impact of coffee production losses due to the disease.